 Also, don't be tempted to add more washing soda than recommended; it can cause excessive current and overheating problems which may make the charger shut down or melt cable wire insulation.
 You'll know you have good current flowing when you see a mist of fine bubbles forming around the piece and your charger's amp meter reads towards the upper end of its scale.

 The process of electrolysis converts red rust (ferric oxide) to ferrous oxide, sometimes called black rust.
-The process also both coats and rots the "sacrificial" piece of metal over time, so it needs to be scraped down occasionally, or flipped so that a clean side faces the piece being cleaned, and, eventually, replaced.
+The process also both coats and rots the "sacrificial" piece of metal over time, so it will need to be scraped down occasionally, or flipped so that a clean side faces the piece being cleaned.
+Eventually, it will need to be replaced.

 A byproduct of the electrolytic process is the formation of potentially flammable hydrogen gas.
 It is prudent, therefore, to insure the area around the setup is well-ventilated, or, better, to consider doing it outdoors.

 Electrolysis is largely a line-of-sight process, meaning the side of the piece closest to the sacrificial metal will become cleaner first.
 If you put something between the piece and the metal, a "shadow" of crud will be left on the piece where the object blocked the flow of current from the piece.
 Some people's set-ups have metal on both sides, or surrounding the piece for faster action.
 I just turn the piece around from time to time.
 Visually, built-up crud loosens, and peels or flakes off like old paint.
 In some places, it sticks tighter, and takes longer to come off.
-The red rust will turn into a fine black residue that easily wipes or scrubs off.
+The red rust will turn into a fine, soft black residue that easily wipes or scrubs off.
 The process is finished when the metal is bare and gray.
 Some darker staining may remain in spots that were particularly cruddy, but that's OK, it can be dealt with.